macsible/macsible/README.md

 See [here](docs/install_requirements.md) for assistance.

+## Forking and customisation

+1. Fork the repository at [https://github.com/macsible/macsible](https://github.com/macsible/macsible).
+2. Clone the fork to your local system (this is now the repository you will use to store your own customisations).
+3. Navigate to the local clone using your terminal app of choice.
+4. Follow the usage instructions below.
+5. Commit and push any customisations to your local clone back upstream to your fork.

-## Installation & usage
+## Usage

-*NOTE: All commands listed on this page are to be run from the same location as this README.md file.*
+*NOTE: All commands below are to be run from the same location as this README.md file.*

 ### Install dependencies